3. Player Characters

 3.3.1.
 Funcparser inlines

-This piece of code is worth some more explanation:
+This piece of code in the at_defeat method above is worth some more extra explanation:

 self.location.msg_contents(